 W I T N E S S E T H :

-WHEREAS, in accordance with Republic Act No. 9184 and its Implementing Rules and Regulations, PPA advertised and published in a newspaper of general circulation and posted on the PPA website and G-EPS as well as in its bulletin board, an Invitation to Bid for theRepair of TMO-Sarangani Building, Port of Glan,Glan, Sarangani Province.
+WHEREAS, in accordance with Republic Act No. 9184 and its Implementing Rules and Regulations, PPA advertised and published in a newspaper of general circulation and posted on the PPA website and G-EPS as well as in its bulletin board, an Invitation to Bid for the the Repair Of Port Lighting System In Compliance With PSHEMS And ISPS , Port of General Santos, Makar Wharf, General Santos City.

 WHEREAS, the CONTRACTOR and other prospective bidders submitted their respective bids for the foregoing project: